Compliments and complaints

 - EPW Section 48A policy (PDF, 185.75 KB)

-In accordance with section 219A of the Public Service Act 2008, the department reports that in the 2020–21 financial year, the department received 77 customer complaints1.
-These complaints are defined in the department’s Complaints management policy.
-Each of the complaints received resulted in further action (that is, some form of investigative response).
+In accordance with section 219A of the Public Service Act 2008, the department reports that in the 2021–22 financial year, the department received 46 customer complaints.
+Of these complaints:

 You may submit your complaint or compliment by